 If you are new here, Creative Talks is a rubric powered by Approval Studio, where we ask designers, illustrators, and other creative people to talk about their experiences and opinions on different subjects.
 Some of the previous articles include topics on why creatives love their job (Part I and Part II), design approval, and the influence of the pandemic.

 Also, since we’ve received oh-so-many answers from you guys, we’ve had to split the article into two parts – you can read Part II here.
 Without any further ado, let’s dive into the answers!

 Tim Kaun – Art Director

 During my time as design director at the German advertising agency, we had a Christmas job at the end of each year.
 The agency’s Christmas greetings to the clients.
-Traditionally, each year individual Christmas tree baubles are designed with the aim of always trying something new.
+Traditionally, each year individual Christmas tree baubles are always designed to try something new.
 New design, new materials, new ideas.
-Over the years you could collect a complete Christmas tree decoration set.
+Over the years, you could collect a complete Christmas tree decoration set.

 The strangest thing about these Christmas jobs is the postponed time of the concept phase until the implementation.
 Mostly you start in the middle of summer in shorts and a t-shirt with the first Christmas ideas and end up a few months later with the result in your hand and a mulled wine.

 Lilli Jemska – Art Director & Surface Designer

 The creative work on Christmas orders starts long before Christmas so that the customer can produce and deliver the products to the outlets on time, usually by September.
 That is why in March – April, I have to adjust to the winter mood, which is not easy, especially in Berlin.